 MEC providing MV offered to employee and at least MEC offered to dependents (no spouse).

-MEC providing MV offered to employee and at least MEC offered to spouse (no dependents).
+MEC providing MV offered to employee and at least MEC offered to spouse (no dependents) Do not use Code 1D if coverage for the spouse was offered conditionally.
+Instead, use Code 1J.

 MEC providing MV offered to employee and at least MEC offered to dependents and spouse.
-(If employee contribution for self-only coverage is more than $93.18 for 2015, use Code 1E.)
+If Employee Required Contribution is more than $94.75 (for 2016 calendar year plans), use Code 1E.
+Do not use Code 1E if coverage for the spouse was offered conditionally.
+Instead, use Code 1K.

 Offer of MEC NOT providing MV was made to employee, or employee and spouse or dependents, or employee, spouse and dependents.

-Offer of coverage to employee who was not a full- time employee for any month and who enrolled in self-insured coverage for one or more months.
+Offer of coverage to individual who was not a full-time employee for any month and who enrolled in selfinsured coverage for one or more months.

 No offer of coverage to the employee, or the offer was not MEC.

-Line 16 - Applicable Section 4980H Safe Harbor: Provides an opportunity for an employer to indicate an exception to a penalty.
+Line 16 - Section 4980H Safe Harbor Codes and Other Relief - Line 16 provides an opportunity for an employer to indicate an exception to a penalty.
 Completing this line is optional, however it is in the employer's best interest to provide the information if it is applicable.

 Line 16 Code Descriptions